 The school supports all children to achieve irrespective of their special educational need and/or disability, ensuring all children access the school's curriculum.
-It is expected that all teachers will tailor their teaching to suit the needs of all the children in their class and will implement strategies and approaches suggested from other professionals and the SENCO.
+It is expected that all teachers will adapt their teaching to suit the needs of all the children in their class and will implement strategies and approaches suggested from other professionals and the SENCO.

 The school believes in an inclusive education and all children with special educational need and/or disability are supported within the classroom by other peers and adults.
-The information from pupil progress meetings are used to plan learning that is challenging but builds on previous learning.
+The information from pupil progress meetings is used to plan learning that is challenging but builds on previous learning.

-All children with SEND are involved in additional intervention sessions at least once a week with a teaching assistant.
-This is evidence in the class SEN file and evaluated half termly with the class teacher and SENCO.
+All children with SEND who have a graduated response are involved in additional intervention sessions at least once a week with a teaching assistant.
+The evidence from these is evaluated half termly with the class teacher and SENCO.
 We are aware of the need to avoid the over reliance of individual support for children as this can prevent the pupils becoming independent learners.